hmchen47/DataScience/Notes/a09-FeatureSelect.md

 + Correlation
   + correlation:
-    + a measure of the linear relationship btw two quantitaive variables
+    + a measure of the linear relationship btw two quantitative variables
-    + a measure of how strongly one variable depndending on another
+    + a measure of how strongly one variable depending on another
   + high correlation w/ target
     + a useful property to predict one from another
     + goal: highly correlated w/ the target, especially for linear ML models
   + high correlation btw variables:
     + providing redundant information in regards to the target
     + making an accurate prediction on the target w/ just one of the redundant variables
     + not adding additional information